manningstinson/holbertonschool-printf/README.md

 }
 ```
 In this section, the code iteratively divides the integer `n` by the `divisor` to extract each digit from the number and print it.
 For each digit, it uses `_putchar` to print it and increments `len` to keep track of the number of characters printed.
 After printing all the digits, it returns the total length.

-In summary, this code defines a function `print_int` that takes an integer from a variable argument list and prints it to the standard output.
-It handles negative numbers, determines the number's magnitude, and iteratively extracts and prints each digit using `_putchar`.
-The function returns the total number of characters printed.